• Skip to primary navigation

 Topped with ragda.

 Top with chilled coriander mint chutney and tamarind chutney.
 Adjust the amount as per your liking.
-I personally drizzle 1 teaspoon of green chutney and 2 teaspoon of tamarind chutney per plate.
+I drizzle 1 teaspoon of green chutney and 2 teaspoon of tamarind chutney per plate.

 Topped with green chutney and tamarind chutney.